- Electronic Funds Transfer (EFT) Mechanisms

 Closing a 4-digit DO symbol requires two steps by Fiscal Service:

-First, after receiving the close request letter, PFC verifies that the DO has reported all check-issue information to the TCIS and closes all authorized check ranges.
-PFC notifies the agency (in writing) that the authorized check ranges have been closed.
-PFC also informs the agency that it has forwarded the agency's request to close the symbol to the Cash Accounting Branch (CAB).
+First, after receiving the close request letter, NPIRC verifies that the DO has reported all check-issue information to the TCIS and closes all authorized check ranges.
+NPIRC notifies the agency (in writing) that the authorized check ranges have been closed.
+NPIRC also informs the agency that it has forwarded the agency's request to close the symbol to the Cash Accounting Branch (CAB).

 Second, the CAB closes the DO symbol in the Central Accounting and Reporting System (CARS) ALC Master File.
 Before CAB closes a 4-digit DO symbol, the DO must have a zero balance in the following three audits: deposit in transit, undisbursed, and check-issue reporting.
 CAB sends the agency written notification of closure.
 See Contacts.
 Agencies must report SF 1218/1221 or SF 1219/1220 Statement of Transactions/Statement of Accountability to the CARS until CAB closes the symbol in the ALC Master File.